Introduction to Lighting in QLab

 Before you can use lights in Light cues, you need to tell your workspace which lights it will be controlling, and what DMX addresses those lights are using.
 You do this for each QLab workspace in the Light section of Workspace Settings.
 There, you create instruments in the workspace and map them to the Art-Net/DMX addresses of real lights or dimmers in the physical world.
 You can also define light groups which behave as shorthand for collections of instruments.

-In QLab, an instrument represents a single physical Art-Net-controlled object in the world.
-Your workspace will therefore need one instrument for every light or dimmer in your plot.
+In QLab, an instrument represents a single physical DMX-controlled object in the world.
+Your workspace will therefore need one instrument for every lighting fixture, DMX-controlled accessory, and dimmer in your plot.
 Each instrument has one or more parameters.
 Conventional lights, controlled by dimmers, have a single parameter: intensity.
 QLab also supports instruments with more than one parameter.
-This could include any kind of light that uses more than a single DMX address.
-Examples include lights that expose parameters for pan, tilt, zoom, color, focus, etc.
+This could include any kind of fixture that uses more than a single DMX address, such as lights which can pan, tilt, zoom, change color, etc.

 The parameters available for each instrument are specified by a light definition.
-QLab comes with a small variety of light definitions for basic lights and dimmers, which you can find in the Light Library.
-You can edit these definitions to suit your needs, and you can create new light definitions for the types of fixtures you'll be using in your shows.
+QLab comes with a variety of light definitions for a range of lighting fixtures and dimmers, which you can find in the Light Library.
+You can copy and edit these definitions to suit your needs, and you can create new light definitions for any fixtures you'll be using which are not already in QLab's library.
 Any light definition you use in a workspace will be saved both in QLab's master library, as well as a library within the workspace, so that the workspace may be safely moved from computer to computer.